Building Blocks of Learning

 The majority of our curriculum focuses on where our children are with their learning right now, but we also need to prepare our children with the skills they will need to thrive in school.
 Knowing that many of our children will enter kindergarten programs in which they will be expected to complete highly teacher-directed activities (such as worksheets and craft projects), the children visit School Skills as one of their Building Block activities.

-School Skills activities focus on fine motor skills and include: cutting, gluing, stapling; and completing teacher-directed craft projects, and when are developmentally ready, tracing and copying words, shapes, and numbers.
-Through these activities, the children also practice kindergarten readiness skills such as following multi-step directions, managing time, and craftsmanship.
+School Skills activities focus on fine motor skills and include: cutting, gluing, and completing teacher-directed craft projects.
+When they are developmentally ready, they practice tracing and copying words, shapes, and numbers.
+Through these activities, the children develop kindergarten readiness skills such as following multi-step directions, managing time, and craftsmanship.

 Preschool is a fascinating time when children equally enjoy fantasy play and learning about the natural world.
 We support young children’s imaginations at Bellevue Discovery and we also promote scientific discovery.
 Teachers expand on child-initiated explorations, creating multi-sensory experiences to explore life and physical sciences.